microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing connecting to the VM using RDP](./rdp_connect.png)

+- Once you log into the client VM, multiple automated scripts will open and start running.
+These scripts usually take 10-20 minutes to finish and once completed the script windows will close.
+At this point, the deployment is complete.

-- **Connecting to the Client VM using Azure Bastion**
+#### Connecting to the Client VM using Azure Bastion

-If you have chosen to deploy Azure Bastion in the ARM template, use it to connect to the VM.
+- If you have chosen to deploy Azure Bastion in the ARM template, use it to connect to the VM.

   ![Screenshot showing connecting to the VM using Bastion](./bastion_connect.png)

+- Once you log into the client VM, multiple automated scripts will open and start running.
+These scripts usually take 10-20 minutes to finish and once completed the script windows will close.
+At this point, the deployment is complete.
-- **Connecting to the Client VM using just-in-time access(JIT)**
+#### Connecting to the Client VM using just-in-time access(JIT)

 If you already have Microsoft Defender for servers enabled on your subscription and would like to use JIT to access the Client VM.
 Use the following steps:

-In the Client VM configuration pane, enable just-in-time.
+- In the Client VM configuration pane, enable just-in-time.
 This will enable the default settings.

   ![Screenshot showing the Microsoft Defender for cloud portal, allowing RDP on the client VM](./JIT_allowing_RDP.png)